Blowback: Iran abandons nuclear limits after US killing

 The International Atomic Energy Agency, the United Nations watchdog observing Iran’s program, did not immediately respond to a request for comment.
 However, Iran said that its cooperation with the IAEA “will continue as before.”

-Foreign Ministry spokesman Abbas Mousavi earlier told journalists that Soleimani’s killing would prompt Iranian officials to take an even harsher step away from the nuclear deal.
+Foreign Ministry spokesman Abbas Mousavi earlier told journalists that Soleimani’s killing would prompt Iranian officials to take a bigger step away from the nuclear deal.

 “In the world of politics, all developments are interconnected,” Mousavi said.

-In Iraq, Prime Minister Adel Abdul-Mahdi said that after the killing of Soleimani, the government has two choices: End the presence of foreign troops in Iraq or restrict their mission to training Iraqi forces.
+In Iraq, where the airstrike has been denounced as a violation of the country’s sovereignty, Prime Minister Adel Abdul-Mahdi said that the government has two choices: End the presence of foreign troops or restrict their mission to training Iraqi forces.
 He called for the first option.

-Iraqi officials have denounced the airstrike as a violation of the country’s sovereignty.

 The majority of about 180 legislators present in Parliament voted in favor of the troop-removal resolution.
 It was backed by most Shiite members of Parliament, who hold a majority of seats.
 Many Sunni and Kurdish legislators did not show up for the session, apparently because they oppose abolishing the deal.

-Asked shortly before the parliamentary vote whether the U.S. would comply with an Iraqi government request for American troops to leave, U.S. Secretary of State Mike Pompeo would not answer directly.

-But the added: “It is the United States that is prepared to help the Iraqi people get what it is they deserve and continue our mission there to take down terrorism from ISIS and others in the region.”

-Amid threats of vengeance from Iran, the U.S.-led military coalition in Iraq said Sunday it is putting the battle against IS militants on hold to focus on protecting its own troops and bases.
-A U.S. pullout could not only allow the Islamic State to make a comeback but could also enable Iran to deepen its influence in Iraq, which like Iran is a majority-Shiite country.
+A U.S. pullout could not only undermine the fight against the Islamic State but could also enable Iran to increase its influence in Iraq, which like Iran is a majority-Shiite country.

-Meanwhile, in Lebanon, the leader of Iran’s major proxy, the militant group Hezbollah, said Soleimani’s killing made U.S. military bases, warships and service members across the region fair targets for attacks.
-A former Revolutionary Guard leader suggested the Israeli city of Haifa and centers like Tel Aviv could be targeted.

 Soleimani’s killing has escalated the crisis between Tehran and Washington after months of back-and-forth attacks and threats that have put the wider Middle East on edge.
-Iran has promised “harsh revenge” for the U.S. attack, while Trump has likewise warned on Twitter that the U.S. will strike back at 52 targets “VERY FAST AND VERY HARD.”
+Iran has promised “harsh revenge” for the U.S. attack, while Trump has vowed on Twitter that the U.S. will strike back at 52 targets “VERY FAST AND VERY HARD. ”

 The U.S. Embassy in Saudi Arabia warned Americans “of the heightened risk of missile and drone attacks.”
+In Lebanon, the leader of the Iranian-backed militant group Hezbollah said Soleimani’s killing made U.S. military bases, warships and service members across the region fair game for attacks.
+A former Iranian Revolutionary Guard leader suggested the Israeli city of Haifa and centers like Tel Aviv could be targeted should the U.S. attack Iran.

-Iranian state TV estimated that a million mourners came out to the Imam Reza shrine in the city of Mashhad to pay their respects to Soleimani, although that number could not be independently verified.
+Iranian state TV estimated that millions of mourners came out in Ahvaz and Mashhad to pay their respects to Soleimani.

 The casket moved slowly through streets choked with mourners wearing black, beating their chests and carrying posters with Soleimani’s portrait.
 Demonstrators also carried red Shiite flags, which traditionally symbolize both the spilled blood of someone unjustly killed and a call for vengeance.